Miretz/miretz.github.io/_posts/2019-07-01-data-manipulation-command-line.markdown

 # this is another comment
 ```

-When the example above is executed nothing will be printed out on the screen.
+When the example above is executed nothing will be printed out to the screen.

 ### Hello, World!